 The Thornbucker bridge really steals the show.
 There’s a rich harmonic complexity across the tonal range that continues to surprise every time I take it for a spin.
 A firm warmth in the low end gives character to leads and precision to riffing.
 The highs balance out in a similar way, having plenty of cut and bite while delivering enough weight to avoid being shrill.
 The mids really blow me away.
 You know how many pickups have a slant toward only a sliver of the midrange?
 I seem to hear a broad footprint across the mids that give that growl in the low mids as well as a snarl in the high mids.
 It really adds to the versatile nature and contributes to the transparent character.

-There is no shortage of videos of Pete using the Thornbuckers, so check out this great selection of Pete playing five awesome Canadian guitar solos (starting at 2:56):
+There is clearly no shortage of videos of Pete using the Thornbuckers!
+LOL!
+Still, check out this great selection of Pete playing five awesome Canadian guitar solos (starting at 2:56):

 Ready for some specs?